OpenRockets/web-dev-error-solutions/errors/css/css-challenge-responsive-image-card-with-hover-effect/README.md

 # 🐞 CSS Challenge:  Responsive Image Card with Hover Effect

 This challenge focuses on creating a responsive image card using CSS.
-The card will feature a background image, overlaid text, and a subtle hover effect that changes the opacity of the overlay.
-We'll use plain CSS3 for this example, avoiding any CSS frameworks like Tailwind for clarity.
+The card will feature a subtle hover effect, showcasing the power of CSS transitions and transforms.
+We'll use standard CSS3 for this example, but the principles can easily be adapted to frameworks like Tailwind CSS.

 **Description of the Styling:**

-The card will be a fixed width (e.g., 300px) with a maximum width of 100% to ensure responsiveness.
-The background image will cover the entire card.
-A semi-transparent overlay will sit on top, containing the title and a short description.
-On hover, the overlay's opacity will decrease, revealing more of the background image.
+The card will contain an image, a title, and a short description.
+On hover, the card will subtly scale up and add a shadow, providing a visual cue to the user.
+The card will also be responsive, adjusting its size and layout gracefully across different screen sizes.

 **Full Code:**